-Qualified ball retrievers over the age of 10 are needed.
+Qualified ball retrievers over the age of 10 are normally needed.
 Ball retrievers should wear swimsuit apparel and be stationed at each goal.
 It is recommended that institutions have two to four qualified ball retrievers per game.
 Ball retrievers should arrive 60 minutes prior to the start of the game.
 Ball retrievers will be trained by the national coordinator of officials.
+Please note that due to COVID-19, student-athletes from the participating teams should retrieve the balls for the postponed 2020 National Collegiate Men's Water Polo Championship.